Bi-Persistence Clustering on the Diabetes Dataset

 warnings.warn(

-BPSCAN’s labels more closely match the projected shape (though, blue and green should be seen as a single cluster).
-The algorithm does require tuning: using low min samples values and a distance fraction up to 0.5 of the maximum distance grade.
+BPSCAN’s labels more closely match the projected shape (though, blue and red should be seen as a single cluster).
+The algorithm does require a carefully tuned min. samples value.

 [8]: